-Andrew Bailey assumed the role of Deputy Governor for Prudential Regulation and Chief Executive Officer of the Prudential Regulation Authority (PRA) on 1 April 2013.
-As Deputy Governor for Prudential Regulation and CEO of the PRA, Andrew Bailey is also a member of the Bank’s Court of Directors, the PRA Board, the Financial Policy Committee, and the Board of the Financial Conduct Authority.
+Andrew Bailey assumed the role of Chief Executive Officer of the Financial Conduct Authority (FCA) on 1 July 2016.
+As CEO of the FCA, Andrew Bailey is also a member of the Prudential Regulation Authority Board, the Financial Policy Committee, and the Board of the Financial Conduct Authority.

 Previously, Andrew has worked at the Bank in a number of areas, most recently as Executive Director for Banking Services and Chief Cashier, as well as Head of the Bank's Special Resolution Unit (SRU).
 Previous roles include Governor's Private Secretary, and Head of the International Economic Analysis Division in Monetary Analysis.

 Published at the TSC hearing on Andrew Bailey's appointment as Deputy Governor for Prudential Regulation